theproductiveprogrammer/req/README.md

 Sometimes servers are configured to send back full HTML pages as error responses (remember the “fail-whale”?).
 Many servers do this because they expect the requester to be a browser and so sending back HTML makes sense.

 However, in a Microservice environment, we have found it is better to be able to see/log text rather than HTML.
-For this reason, when there are error HTML documents sent back, the browser version of `Req` will parse them and extract out the message as a text.
+For this reason, when there are error HTML documents sent back,  `Req` will parse them and extract out the message as a text.

 ---